 The equal relationship between the two parts of the sentence implies no action.

 (A improves B)

-The subject of the sentence ("using stronger verbs") performs the action of improving the object of the sentence ("your writing").
+The subject ("forceful verbs") performs the action of strengthening the object ("your writing").

 Make sure that the sentence construction is consistent within itself.

 His new sorting machine saves time, increases profitability, and worker satisfaction.

 His new sorting machine saves time, increases profitability, and promotes worker satisfaction.

 One way to find out if the sentence contains parallel construction is to list each of the items one at a time in a complete sentence: